ThirVondukr/passlib/docs/narr/quickstart.rst

 All four hashes share the following properties:

     * No known vulnerabilities.
-    * Based on documented & widely reviewed algorithms.
+    * Based on documented and widely reviewed algorithms.
     * Public-domain or BSD-licensed reference implementations available.
     * variable rounds for configuring flexible cpu cost on a per-hash basis.
     * At least 96 bits of salt.